unicef/iogt-pwa/CONTRIBUTING.md

-# Contributing to IOGT-PWA
+# Contributing to IoGT-PWA

-Interested in contributing to IOGT-PWA?
+Interested in contributing to IoGT-PWA?
 Thanks!
 There are plenty of ways you can help.

-Thank you for helping us make this project great and being a part of the IOGT-PWA community.
+Thank you for helping us make this project great and being a part of the IoGT-PWA community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct